Willardgmoore/Nucleus/docs/creators/when_to_go_live.rst

 Add project media
 -------------------

 From your Mission Control, head to *Project* and then click the *Media* tab.
 From there you can link to videos and images on external sites (for videos we currently only accept YouTube) or upload images to our servers.
-These will be displayed on your Project page and you can add captions and reorder them and what not.
+These will be displayed on your Project page and you can add captions and reorder them and whatnot.

 Add tasks
 ----------